Exit fullscreen mode for this application.

 Specify whether to pause this app when losing focus

-a reference to the active Canvas or WebGL renderer
+a reference to the active Canvas, WebGL or (experimental) WebGPU renderer

 Specify whether to unpause this app when gaining back focus